 If you will indulge a bit of confessional clacking, this poem is particularly meaningful to me.
 Lowell talks about the metal shaving mirrors and remembers blue corridors.
 I’ve suffered from depression for decades, and, like Lowell, I went to McLean after a failed suicide attempt in college.
 A heeded cry for help, I call it.

 I don’t think of it often and never speak of it, but I remember orange.
 Walls, uniforms—was I orange, too?
 McLean was orange.
 Does color shape our memories?

 Anyway, I remember the metal shaving mirror.
 Bent light into a Francis Bacon portrait.
 Mental illness does not make one more intelligent, more artistic, or anything of the sort.
 Let’s abandon that trope.

-If mental illness does appear next to creative genius—as it did for Lowell, Bacon, Rimbaud, T. S. Eliot, Sylvia Plath, John Clare, Vincent van Gogh, Emily Dickinson, and Virginia Woolf—it is likely because it sets us apart from society in such a way that we can better reflect it.
-We are the metal shaving mirrors.
+If mental illness does appear next to creative genius—as it did for Lowell, Bacon, Rimbaud, T. S. Eliot, John Clare, Vincent van Gogh, Edward Lear, and Virginia Woolf—it is likely because it sets us apart from society in such a way that we can better reflect it.
+We are the metal shaving mirrors.3

 Lowell was very much “apart,” from his parents first and foremost.
 And yet, there is something in his poetry that feels like home.
-Life Studies is a true gift.
+Life Studies is a gift.